zephyrproject-rtos/zscilib/doc/adding_funcs.md

 ## Unit Tests

-Unit tests are **mandatory for all new functions**, and changes or additions will not be merged into the codebase without appropriate unit test coverage.
+Unit tests **MUST be added for all new functions**, and changes or additions will not be merged into the codebase without appropriate unit test coverage.

 ### Adding a unit test reference